DDD-Moore/early-career-puertorico/readme.md

 We need the final list of [attendees](https://github.com/DDD-Moore/early-career-puertorico/blob/master/attendees.md) by **Friday March 11**.
 Please check with your DSE leaders or DDD Investigator for the process they develop on selecting participants.  *Moore will not select attendees.*

-All attendees need to register by **Friday March 18**.
-Registration form will be sent via email.
+A registration form will be sent via email.
 More details on logistics (travel, preparation, etc.) to follow.

 ## Of Note